bionanoimaging/bionanoimaging.github.io/open_positions.md

 + (Fourier) 3D Ptychography
 + optimization and 3D printing of DOEs

-Please don't hesistate to contact the Rainer Heintzmann for further details!
+Please don't hesitate to <a target="_blank" href="https://mailhide.io/e/GKDvrXdl">contact the Rainer Heintzmann</a> for further details!

 # Speculative Application